 - Too Much Fun in the Sun: For a kid-sized sunburn, one really weird (kids love the weird) and effective remedy is to toss a potato in the freezer for about 30 minutes and then slice it in half.
 Run the sliced potato lightly over the burned area and the pain will subside.
 Or, as mentioned in this post, cucumber works much the same way (minus the white wine for kids, probably – which is okay – more for you).

 - “But I Don’t Wanna Go to Bed!”
 If you have a chronic non-sleeper, go to Whole Foods (or, better yet, a locally run natural foods store) or Mountain Rose Herbs (on the left sidebar) and get some lavender essential oil (you will want some anyway, because I will use it often here).
 Put a drop or two on a Q-tip and rub it on your crunchy kid’s pillow.
 Not the pillowcase.
 It might stain.
 Lavender soothes and sleepifies little ones in no time.

 - Rosemary and Boo-Boos are Great Companions.
 For a little scratch or scrape, boil 1/4 water with 1 Tbsp rosemary.
 Let it sit for 5 minutes.
 Strain, add a little ice to cool the liquid down, and dab onto the affected area (of course, for bigger cuts that are bleeding profusely, please see a health care provider).
 It’s a great “magic fixer” that works as an antiseptic and for calming (the scent of rosemary does many wonderful things for kids).

 Do you have a kidlet home remedy or homemade skincare solution you just love?
 Or an absolute favorite, tried-and-true homemade beauty recipe of your own?
 How about a question for Crunchy Betty about an issue you’ve been having?
-Shoot me an email at [email protected]!
+Leave a comment and let me know!